Cuban Music – History, Analysis and Performance

 French Popular Music and Culture

-History and Analysis of Anglo-American Popular Music
+History and Analysis of African American Music including jazz

 Book Publications: